Top Fruits to improve Eyesight

 When you want better vision, the first place to start is your kitchen.
 Eating fruits and vegetables necessary for good health can do wonders to start the healing process.
 This advice isn’t without merit – researchers of studies published in prominent vision and eye disorders journals such as the Archives of Ophthalmology report that macular degeneration can be prevented by eating three or more servings of fruit per day.

 What are the top fruits you should always have in your grocery cart for vision improvement?
-Keep on reading to find out what fruits they are, and why these are the top fruits to improve eye vision.
+Keep on reading to find out what fruits they are, and why these are the top fruits good for eyes.

 Loaded with twice as much beta-carotene as a serving of carrots, you will never go wrong by including a fourth of a cantaloupe in your day’s meals or snacks.
 This tasty fruit contains 11,150 mcg or 11.15 mg beta-carotene, and small amounts of alpha-carotene, cryptoxanthin, lutein and zeaxanthin.